 - Diabetes patients-Aspirin controlled-release tablets may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

 - Use aspirin controlled-release tablets with caution in the ELDERLY; they may be more sensitive to its effects, especially those with a blood coagulation disorder.

 - Different brands of aspirin controlled-release tablets may have different dosing instructions for CHILDREN.
 Follow the dosing instructions on the package labeling.
 If your doctor has given you instructions, follow those.
 If you are unsure of the dose to give a child, check with your doctor or pharmacist.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using aspirin controlled-release tablets while you are pregnant.
-Aspirin controlled-release tablets is not recommended during the last 3 months (third trimester) of pregnancy because it may cause harm to the fetus.
-Aspirin controlled-release tablets is found in breast milk.
+Aspirin controlled-release tablets are not recommended during the last 3 months (third trimester) of pregnancy because it may cause harm to the fetus.
+Aspirin controlled-release tablets are found in breast milk.
 If you are or will be breast-feeding while you use aspirin controlled-release tablets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of aspirin controlled-release tablets: